git-head-design/git-learning/README.md

 # git-learning start now.
+This is my fourth line chages over third.
 This is my third line commit over second line.
 This is second line commit over first one. hi this is my first project in git for testing and learning.